 Can Student Loan Consolidation Hurt Your Credit Score?

-Consolidating student loans can affect your credit score in a negative way, too.
-Can consolidating student loan debt hurt your credit score?
-To some extent, it might.
+Consolidating student loans can also indirectly affect your credit score in a negative way.
+Consider these points.

-• Fifteen percent of your FICO credit score calculation looks at the length of your credit history.
-It considers the age of your oldest credit account, like the first student loan you borrowed during your freshman year of school, and the age of your newest account.
+• Fifteen percent of your FICO credit score calculation is determined by the length of your credit history.
+This metric considers the age of your oldest credit account, like the first student loan you borrowed during your freshman year of school, and the age of your newest account.
 It also determines the average age of all of your open accounts.

-• This altered length of credit history could result in a less favorable treatment for your score.
+• This altered length of credit history and lower average credit age could result in a less favorable treatment for your score.
 The impact on your score, however, is lessened over time as you make timely payments toward your consolidated loan.

 Federal vs Private Student Loan Consolidation and Credit Score